ibm-cloud-docs/vmwaresolutions/services/vrops_overview.md

 The VMware Aria Operations and VMware Aria Operations for Logs service is not available to Business Partner users.
 {: important}

-VMware Aria® Operations™ (formerly known as VMware vRealize® Operations™) and VMware Aria Operations™ for Logs (formerly known as VMware vRealize® Log Insight™) on IBM Cloud deploys the VMware Aria Operations and VMware Aria Operations for Logs Enterprise Edition tools.
+VMware Aria® Operations™ (formerly known as VMware vRealize® Operations™) and VMware Aria Operations™ for Logs (formerly known as VMware vRealize® Log Insight™) on {{site.data.keyword.cloud_notm}} deploys the VMware Aria Operations and VMware Aria Operations for Logs Enterprise Edition tools.
 These tools help you operate and monitor the performance, health, and capacity of your {{site.data.keyword.IBM}}-hosted, dedicated VMware environment.
 VMware Aria Operations for Logs helps you troubleshoot issues by using log files more quickly.
-VMware Aria Operations and VMware Aria Operations for Logs on IBM Cloud is a non-IBM product that is offered under terms and conditions from VMware, not IBM.
+VMware Aria Operations and VMware Aria Operations for Logs on {{site.data.keyword.cloud_notm}} is a non-IBM product that is offered under terms and conditions from VMware, not IBM.
 {: shortdesc}

 These tools are deployed by using the IBM advanced automation and are based on a consistent highly available design.
 VMware Aria Operations includes preinstalled and configured Management Packs to provide deeper visibility into the core VMware Software Defined Data Center components like VMware NSX®, vSAN™, and HCX™.
 The automation provides optimized dashboards out of the box so that you can monitor the full VMware stack more easily.